 Adding locally-oriented terms to your company’s page or other websites is relatively easy.
 With this strategy in place, you’ve enhanced your online presence.
 Now, get ready to enjoy the new business this visibility will bring to your front door.

 Get Placed in Local Directories

-Local directories may not get the same amount of searches as popular review sites like Yelp or Google Reviews.
+Local directories may not get the same amount of searches as popular review sites like Google Reviews.
 However, when discussing influencing your local community, a local listing can be a powerful strategy.
 Local directories often have the name of a city, a state, or a community built right into them, so Google is well aware of the specific location that these online directories are pulling from.

 One benefit of adding your NAP (name address and phone number) to local directories is that you can use the built-in SEO of that existing platform to your advantage.